JesseTNRoberts/Old-Blog/_posts/2023-2-1-Thesis-Options.md

 Perhaps this is the reason that MLM are better at NLU.
 They learn to attend very closely to the prompt with little self-attention.

+- When local coherence is eroded and factual errors are made, is the mistake attributable to the attention?

+If a language model attends to the prompt it may make errors regarding local coherence.
+Is it typical that local factual errors and local coherence errosion coincide with attention primarily on the prompt?

 #### Prompts across models

 - Are prompt/label pairs which are more successful on one model or class of models successful on other models and classes?
 (Does good on GPT-2 imply good on GPT-3?
 Does good on GPT-2 imply good on BERT?)